radiasoft/pyzgoubi/doc/source/doc.rst

 Debug mode
 """"""""""

 Some useful information is shown when debugging is enabled, for example warnings about common mistakes.
-See :ref:`Logging`
+See :ref:`Logging`.

 Check the line